loafoflead/tbg/README.txt

                                         colour**
     * All colours have to start with a capital letter

-    ** the 'end' tag restored the foreground colour to white, and the background to black, so be careful with formatting.
+    ** the 'end' tag restored the foreground colour to the colour that was being used before the colour was changed, and the background to black, so be careful with formatting.

     This system also lets you highlight things, e.g.
         /name {Blue,Yellow}xxX_Epic_Gamer_Xxx{end}